 Forget-Me-Not (Myosotis sylvatica) make excellent indoor container plants, requiring little care to maintain their gray-green foliage and clusters of tiny, light-blue flowers that appear throughout spring and early summer.
 The plants perform best in moist but well-drained soil.
-So a light, standard potting mix works well.
-Because Forget-Me-Not require plenty of air circulation, grow each plant individually in its own 12-inch/-30 cm-diameter container with bottom drainage holes.
+So a light standard potting mix works well.
+Because Forget-Me-Not requires plenty of air circulation, grow each plant individually in its own 12-inch/-30 cm-diameter container with bottom drainage holes.
 The plants are pest-resistant and even grow in nutrient-poor soil.
 So fertilizing them isn't necessary.
 Forget-Me-Not is hardy in U.S. Department of Agriculture plant hardiness zones 3 through 8.

 Growing Conditions and General Care

 Water the soil deeply when its top 3 inches (7.5 cm) feels dry to your touch, watering until the water drips through the bottom of the pots.
 Don't allow the plants to stand in water.
-Reduce watering to about once or twice each month in winter, while the plants are dormant.
-Resume normal watering in spring.
+Reduce watering to about once or twice each month in winter while the plants are dormant.
+Resume regular watering in spring.

 Pests and Diseases